ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/magnets/Zero-field-controller.md

   * Check that the zero field no longer reports an overload
   * Put controller back into auto mode
   * Check that it can stabilize the field to zero.
-  * Consult with the scientists to define appropriate limits on the kepcos such that they can no longer overload the magnetometer.
+  * Consult with the scientists to define appropriate limits on the Kepcos such that they can no longer overload the magnetometer.

 If neither of the above steps works, consult the scientists.
 There may be a physical problem with the magnetometer probes or an external field which is too strong to be compensated.
 The scientists have independent hall probes which can be used to check for large fields at the sample position.